lawrencecyh/lawrencecyh.github.io/_posts/2017-07-24-eastcoasttrip.md

 Drove back to Toronto while stopping by Sandbanks Provincial Park and Drake again on the way back.
 We then goofed around for a day until the Muse concert at night.
 Let's just say that Matt Bellamy is even better live than he is in recordings.
 The showboating certainly doesn't hurt either.

-Sunset at outlet beach, Sandbanks Provincial Park:
+Sunset at Outlet Beach, Sandbanks Provincial Park:
 ![sandbanks](/res/blog/2017-07-23-east-coast/sandbanks.jpg)

 Beer flight with a very interesting beer schnapps from Mill Street's Toronto brewery tour: